bahamas10/node-access-log/README.md

 You can pass in a format string, the default is

 ```
-:method :statusCode :url (:timems)
+:ip :method :statusCode :url (:deltams)
 ```

 - `:method` - The request method (POST|HEAD|GET|DELETE|PUT, etc.)
 - `:statusCode` - The response status code sent from the server
 - `:url` - The requested URL
-- `:time` - The latency from request to response in ms
+- `:delta` - The latency from request to response in ms
+- `:ip` - The remote IP

 #### function